vuejs/vuepress/docs/default-theme-config/README.md

     // Customising the header label
     // Defaults to "GitHub"/"GitLab"/"Bitbucket" depending on `themeConfig.repo`
     repoLabel: 'Contribute!',

+    // Optional options for generating "Edit this page" link

+    // if your docs are in a different repo from your main project:
+    docsRepo: 'vuejs/vuepress',
-    // if your docs are not at the root of the repo
+    // if your docs are not at the root of the repo:
     docsDir: 'docs',
-    // optional, defaults to master
+    // if your docs are in a specific branch (defaults to 'master'):
     docsBranch: 'master',
     // defaults to true, set to false to disable
     editLinks: true,